 7.1.1 All Capital Programme expenditure must be financed from external sources (government grants and external contributions), the Council's own resources (revenue, reserves and capital receipts) or debt (borrowing and leasing).
-The Council is seeking to fund the Capital Programme expenditure from a combination of external contributions, capital receipts from disposal of Council owned assets and funding schemes through borrowing.
+The Council is seeking to fund the Capital Programme expenditure from a combination of external contributions and capital receipts from disposal of Council owned assets.
+The funding of schemes through borrowing should only be a last resort when no other funding is available.